fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 The first part of the process took 10 days.
 We had to fetch 30 billion documents from our main [Galera](http://galeracluster.com/products/) datastore, turn it into JSON and push it into a [Kafka](https://kafka.apache.org/) queue, each month of data being pushed into a different Kafka partition.
 Since we were scanning the database incrementally, the process went pretty fast considering the amount of data we were processing.

-The migration processes were running on 8 virtual machines with 4 core and 8GB RAM.
+The migration processes were running on 8 virtual machines with 4 cores and 8GB RAM.
 Each machine was running 8 processes of a [Scala](http://www.scala-lang.org/) homemade program.

 During the second part, we merged the data from the Kafka with data from 2 other Galera clusters and an Elasticsearch cluster before pushing them into Blackhole.